apache/infrastructure-website/content/pages/infra-contact.md

 **Thanks**.
 Making requests following these guidelines might require a little effort, but saves time for all involved.

-<h2 id="reopen">My issue got closed with a request to reopen it.<a class="headerlink" href="#reopen" title="Permanent link">&para;</a></h2>
+<h4 id="reopen">My issue got closed with a request to reopen it.</h4>

-<p>Then reopen it.
-Usually we ask that you do something as you reopen it, so do
-that too (or say why you didn't).</p>
+Then reopen it.
+Usually we ask that you do something as you reopen it, so do that too (or say why you didn't).

-<p>Background: we tend to close issues that are not actionable upon by us for an
-extended period, since we use the <code>INFRA</code> queue as a todo list.
-In our workflow, this kind of close/reopen cycle is a matter of ordinary routing (much like <a href="http://subversion.apache.org/docs/community-guide/building#revert">reverting a commit that broke the build system</a>).</p>
+Background: we tend to close issues that we cannot act on for an extended period, since we use the <code>INFRA</code> queue as a to-do list.
+In our workflow, this kind of close/reopen cycle is a matter of ordinary routing (much like <a href="https://subversion.apache.org/docs/community-guide/building#revert" target="_blank">reverting a commit that broke the build system</a>).

-<h2 id="ignored">My issue got ignored.<a class="headerlink" href="#ignored" title="Permanent link">&para;</a></h2>
+<h4 id="ignored">My issue got ignored.</h4>
-<p>There could be a few reasons: some areas are staffed mainly by
-volunteers, so may have longer turn-around times (relative to other areas); sometimes we're busy on backend projects (e.g., installing new hardware via our remote hands) and have little time for user-facing tasks; sometimes an issue blocks on prerequisite new hardware to get shipped, installed, and configured, which takes time; sometimes we're just backlogged and are working on issues ahead of yours in the queue; and sometimes we do tickets of a certain category in batch, and yours will be done in the next batch in a few days.</p>
+There could be a few reasons: some areas have longer turn-around times than others; sometimes we're busy on backend projects like installing new hardware and have little time for user-facing tasks; sometimes an issue blocks on prerequisite new hardware to get shipped, installed, and configured, which takes time; sometimes we're just backlogged and are working on issues ahead of yours in the queue; and sometimes we do tickets of a certain category in batch, and yours will be done in the next batch in a few days.

-<p>If you'd like to inquire as to the status and ensure your issue
-doesn't get lost, feel free to add a comment to the relevant JIRA issue (if any) to that effect, or email the <code>users@infra</code> list with a question.
-If the matter remains unresolved after that, feel free to escalate the matter to <a href="/foundation/">the VP, Infrastructure</a> or to the
-<code>operations@</code> privately-archived mailing list (everyone may post to it).</p>
+To make sure your issue doesn't get lost, feel free to add a comment to the relevant Jira issue, or email the <code>users@infra</code> list with a question.
+If the matter remains unresolved after that, feel free to escalate it to <a href="/foundation/">the VP, Infrastructure</a> or to the <code>operations@</code> privately-archived mailing list (everyone may post to it).

-<h2 id="emergency">In case of emergency<a class="headerlink" href="#emergency" title="Permanent link">&para;</a></h2>
+<h4 id="emergency">In case of emergency</h4>
 <p>The following describes how to page root@ people when there is an absolutely
 urgent problem, such as a malicious cracker having an active root shell on archive.apache.org.  <strong>This is only intended for pressing, ASF-wide problems